native-api/pyenv/README.md

 git pull
 ```

-To upgrade to a specific release of pyenv, check out the corresponding tag:
+To upgrade to a specific release of Pyenv, check out the corresponding tag:

 ```sh
 cd $(pyenv root)